 Client participation in the development process continues today.
 Through our Developer License clients can request the development of custom features which can override the regular functionality making the software uniquely theirs.

 Edvance Software continues to grow.
 Our move to the web in 2008 provided to all our users anytime, anywhere access to all our modules.
-More recently with versions 3 and 4 we delivered a robust, relevant and easy to use software that allows teachers to focus primarily on their roles as mentors.
-Soon we will release our newest version which will feature the latest technical advances and create even more room for customization.
+More recently with version 5 we delivered a robust, relevant and easy to use software that allows teachers to focus primarily on their roles as mentors.

 We believe the education sector can benefit immensely from advances in technology.
 Every change we incorporate is inspired by what educators want and need and we design our software with one goal in mind - to advance the art of education.